lmc-eu/spirit-design-system/packages/web/README.md

 👀 Head to the [rebranding example] to see how it works.

+## Development

+Start local development server with `yarn start` to get started.
+You will get the live preview of all components and plugins in your browser.
+Just get dirty and change something and you will see the changes live.

+The dev-stack is based on [vite](https://vitejs.dev/).

 ## Examples

 👀 See [examples] for a live demo.